nightmode/feri/docs/api/watch.md

 Update the LiveReload server with a list of changed files.

 ```
-@param   {Boolean}  now  True meaning we have already waited 300 ms for events to settle
+@param   {Boolean}  now  True meaning we have already waited 300 ms for events to settle.
 @return  {Promise}       Promise that returns true if everything is ok otherwise an error.
 ```